 Grab a gelato from Arbella Ice Creamery before you hit the trail.
 It’s the perfect walking snack and a great incentive for little legs on the way up.

-If you’re up for a short drive inland and part of the Wonga walk circuit, the Skywalk and Crystal Shower Falls Walk is the kind of walk that feels completely different to the coast, cooler, quieter and wrapped in lush rainforest.
-Start at the Dorrigo Rainforest Centre, take some photos at the Skywalk Lookout, and then head down the trail.
-The elevated boardwalks wind through ancient trees and birdlife
+If you’re up for a short drive inland and part of the Wonga Walk Circuit, the Skywalk and Crystal Shower Falls Walk is the kind of walk that feels completely different to the coast, cooler, quieter and wrapped in lush rainforest.
+Start at the Dorrigo Rainforest Centre.
+This rainforest track leads to a stunning waterfall you can walk behind.

 Right in the heart of town, the North Coast Regional Botanic Walk is one of the easiest and most family-friendly places to explore on foot, and it feels surprisingly tucked away from everything.